-- Each class been allotted 2 day in a week to access the library. - Books/ Ref books are available both in Hindi and English. - Books are properly and systematically classified and arranged systematically. - There is separate book bank for ST,SC and BPL Students. - Students are encouraged to counsel and contact librarian for their difficulties regarding their library needs - Magazines and News paper-specially employment News, general News paper are provided in the library. - Syllabus of all classes and question papers are provided for ready reference. - Physically challenged students are provided with special facilities.

-- 4.2.2 Provide details of the following:

-- Total area of the library (in Sq.
-Mts.)

-- Total seating capacity

-- Working hours (on working days, on holidays, before examination days, during examination days, during vacation)

-- Layout of the library (individual reading carrels, lounge area for browsing and relaxed reading, IT zone for accessing e-resources
+- Each class been allotted 2 day in a week to access the library. - Books/ Ref books are available both in Hindi and English. - Books are properly and systematically classified and arranged systematically. - There is separate book bank for ST,SC and BPL Students. - Students are encouraged to counsel and contact librarian for their difficulties regarding their library needs - Magazines and News paper-specially employment News, general News paper are provided in the library. - Syllabus of all classes and question papers are provided for ready reference. - Physically challenged students are provided with special facilities. - 4.2.2 Provide details of the following: - Total area of the library (in Sq.
+Mts.) - Total seating capacity - Working hours (on working days, on holidays, before examination days, during examination days, during vacation) - Layout of the library (individual reading carrels, lounge area for browsing and relaxed reading, IT zone for accessing e-resources

-Ans: The details of the library are as follows :-
+Ans: The details of the library are as follows:

 - Area -1206/12 sq meters.

 - Sitting capacity -25 Students.

 - Working hour in working days -07 Hours.

 - Working hours on holidays -03 Hours.

 - Working hours before -02 Hours.

 - During Exam 4 Hours.

 - During Vacation 7 Hours.

 - Lay out of the library it is user friendly.
 There is an airy veranda at the entrance, where student can comfortably visit for relaxed reading.
 Through there is space constriction, this area is specifically used only by students.

-- 4.2.3 How does the library ensure purchase and use of current titles, print and ejournals and other reading materials?
+4.2.3 How does the library ensure purchase and use of current titles, print and e-journals and other reading materials?
 Specify the amount spent on procuring new books, journals and e-resources during the last four years.

-Library Year - 1 Year · - 2 Year - 3 3 Year · - 4 holdings Number Total Cost Number Total Cost Number Total Cost Numbe r Total Cost Text books 9130 1265349 9417 1324874 9583 1347369 11420 1896146 Reference Books 167 48443 167 48443 167 48443 176 52620 Journals/ Periodicals Enlist Program of inflibnet where The faculties can to Six thousand journals e-resources 7 1716 7 1445 7 2650 13 6425

-Any other J-6000 15000
+Library Y ear -1 Ye ar - 2 Yea r - 3 Ye ear - 4 holdings Number Total Cost Number Total Cost Number Total Cost Number Total Cost Text books 9130 1265349 9417 1324874 9583 1347369 11420 1896146 Reference Books 167 48443 167 48443 167 48443 176 52620 Journals/ Periodicals 1 - ' gram of in-fl nd journals ibnet has been intro duced whe re the fac culties car access to e-resources 7 1716 7 1445 7 2650 13 6425 Any other (specify) J-6000 E-b 97000 15000

-(specify) E-b

-97000

-- 4.2.4 Provide details on the ICT and other tools deployed to provide maximum access to the library collection? - OPAC OPAC in not very popular among students, who are used to internet facility, however on students demand, it may be made available. - Electronic Resource Management package for e-journals ERM package for e- journal is in use, N. list facility from INFLIBNET is being provided to staff and students both. - Federated searching tools to search articles in multiple databases NA - Library Website College website has library details. - In-house/remote access to e-publications
+- 4.2.4 Provide details on the ICT and other tools deployed to provide maximum access to the library collection? - OPAC

+OPAC in not very popular among students, who are used to internet facility, however on students demand, it may be made available.

+- Electronic Resource Management package for e-journals ERM package for e- journal is in use, N. list facility from INFLIBNET is being provided to staff and students both. - Federated searching tools to search articles in multiple databases

+NA

+Library Website

+College website has library details.

+- In-house/remote access to e-publications

-Remote access to e-publications is done through N. list programs.
+- Remote access to e-publications is done through N. list programs.

-Library automation
+- Library automation